 Registration for Classes

-Once admitted to the program, the participants will be given instructions on how to register for classes.
+Once admitted to the program, the participants were given instructions on how to register for classes.

 Semester Schedule